 VI.
 Attending the Festival

-• If your work is accepted as part of the 2015 Summer Series we would love for you to be able to attend the screening of your work.
-Rooftop Films provides transportation support to our filmmakers on a case by case basis.
+• If your work is accepted as part of the 2016 Summer Series we would love for you to be able to attend the screening of your work.
+Rooftop Films provides transportation support to all feature filmmakers.

 VII.
 Rooftop Filmmakers' Fund

 • No part of the Summer Series is competitive, as we hope to foster a mutually beneficial community of filmmakers, programmers and filmgoers.
 However, any artist whose work is selected to screen in any capacity becomes eligible to apply each year to the Rooftop Filmmakers' Fund which awards grants every year to be put toward future films and videos.
 To read more about our grants, visit http://rooftopfilms.com/produce.html